ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Variant.md

 #### Description
 The document describes attributes of the _variant_ object.
-In its current implementation, _valiant_ (and related genomic objects such as _callset_) represent extended versions of the original, VCF-derived GA4GH schema.
+In its current implementation, _variant_ (and related genomic objects such as _callset_) represent extended versions of the original, VCF-derived GA4GH schema.
 This format may be superseeded or augmented based on current developments in the GA4GH::GKS work stream.